k3lyan/Deep_learning/README.md

 A good introduction to deep learning is Ian Goodfellow, Yoshua Bengio and Aaron Courville's book, that you can find here: https://www.deeplearningbook.org/

-As your general uderstanding grows, you must be interested as going deeper into some specific topics tackled by deep learning:
-Here are some articles
+As your general uderstanding grows, you must be interested as going deeper into some specific topics tackled by deep learning.
+Here are some fundamental research articles I suggest:

 ## Modern practical deep learning:
 The Marginal Value of Adaptive Gradient Methods in Machine Learning https://arxiv.org/abs/1705.08292